thor314/uncloak/README.md

 Note that the site is limited to 4GB of image content.
 Prefer using markdown tools like [mermaid](https://mermaid-js.github.io) to including images where possible.
 Convert all images to SVG before including them in files.
 Changes to this git repository do not automatically push to the site.
 This has to be done manually, until we get around to automating it.

 ## How to give
 The site would not be possible without the support of grants and donations.
-The site maintainer works full time on improving site content, alongside several volunteer contributors.
+The site maintainer works full time on improving site content, alongside volunteer contributors.

 If you would like to support the continued growth of the site, consider donating.
 Some addresses are managed through Kraken, which may include a minimum deposit.